-HMA has two types of plans available: monthly and annual.
-You can learn more about that in our HideMyAss pricing page, but as for us, we went with a one-year plan.
+HMA has a few plans available: a one-week trial, and paid subscriptions for one, two, or three years for five or 10 connections.
+You can learn more about that in our HMA pricing page, but as for us, we went with a one-year plan.
 Here are your options, as of now.

 HMA: The Bottom Line

 While we hate to be negative, HMA was disappointing in a lot of ways.
 We weren’t thrilled that they were based in the U.K and kept IP addresses and web traffic in their browser extension.
 Plus, the kill switch wasn’t available on all devices, nor was split tunneling.
 While we appreciated the streaming and torrenting aspects of HMA, it’s probably not the best VPN choice for most people.

 We’d only recommend HMA as an app; steer very clear of the browser extension.
 It’s also better for people who aren’t super concerned with privacy and have either a Windows, Mac or Android device to take advantage of the kill switch.
 The best person for HMA is someone with an Android who wants split tunneling, a kill switch and Netflix access.
 If that’s you, take advantage of HMA’s low prices, among the lowest in the industry.
 If HMA doesn’t sound like it’s right for you, check out our ExpressVPN review or NordVPN review, two options that we liked much better overall.